George Dutton Rand was born May 24, 1833, in Coventry or Stowe, Vermont, the son of Philander Rand and his wife, Mary Dutton.

 George Rand died on November 2, 1910, in Newton.

 George Rand began his career as an architect in the late 1860s in Hartford, Connecticut, in partnership with Seneca W. Rand.
 By 1870, he had moved to Boston and was in partnership with Frank W. Weston.
-Weston and Rand dissolved in about 1875.
+Weston and Rand dissolved in January of 1876.

 The firm of Weston and Rand — with Rand as the lead architect — designed the Worcester State Hospital (1872).